 Codependency is an often used, but frequently misunderstood term.
 It is a form of dependency, but it also differs from dependency.
 “Dependency” in and of itself is not a bad thing and doesn’t automatically imply weakness.
-It is healthy to be vulnerable in relationship and allow yourself to depend on another at times.
-A certain amount of dependence, vulnerability and reliance upon another is necessary for a successful partnership.
+It is healthy to be vulnerable in a relationship and allow yourself to depend on another at times.
+A certain amount of dependence, vulnerability, and reliance upon another is necessary for a successful partnership.
 A healthy relationship requires a mixture of self-care and care of another and necessitates healthy boundaries giving knowledge of when to say “yes” and when to say “no”.

 It is true that codependency is a form of dependency, but the “co” implies two people are dependent on each other in different ways.
 In a nutshell, a codependent gives, rescues, enables and over-functions and the other person is in some capacity dependent upon and under-functioning in the relationship.
 A codependent is mostly focused on another person to the detriment of him or herself.
 I like the following definition of codependency: